alejandrochang/StudyGuideNotes/algorithms.md

 Describes the performance of an algorithm.
 Ask yourself: How much more processing power/time is required to run your algorithm if we double the inputs?

+Constant Time - O(1) - No matter how many elements we are working with, the algorithmic operation will always take the same amount of time.

+O(n) -> linear runtime
+O(n^2) -> quadratic runtime

 ## RECURSION

 ### Recursion Tips (when implementing)